 One reason not to write for a content mill to make money writing

-After going through 12 reasons why you should start your freelance writing endeavor on a content mill I need to tell you this:
+After going through 12 reasons why you should start your freelance writing endeavor with content milling, I need to tell you this:

 You can do better.